Sailing in Mykonos

 Mykonos continued to prosper as a trading centre, attracting people from nearby islands.
 However, it was regularly raided by pirates.
 Later, the Battle of Mykonos between the British and French navy ensued in the harbour.

 The Greeks rebelled against the Ottoman Empire in 1821.
 Greece became an independent Mediterranean state in 1830.
 By the 1930s, the island became popular with famous artists and wealthy Europeans as a favourite holiday destination.
 The ceased during World War II, but tourism picked up again during the 1960s.

 Sailing and tourism are the beating heart of the economy of this and many of the Greek islands.
 Additionally, significant archaeological finds have contributed to the popularity of the island with visitors.

 In Greek mythology, Mykonos was the grandson of the god Apollo.
-Legend tells us that the island was the location of the battle between Zeus and the Titans, and also where Hercules killed the giants.
+Legend tells us that the island was the battle between Zeus and the Titans and where Hercules killed the giants.
 Apparently, the large rocks on the island are the petrified corpses of the giants.

 Links to our site, other charter pages.
 Paros, Mallorca, Oueva